microsoft/MLOpsPython/docs/getting_started.md

 ![artifact invoke pipeline](./images/artifact-invoke-pipeline.png)

 Configure a pipeline to see values from the previously defined variable group **devopsforai-aml-vg**.
 Click on the "Variable groups", and to the right, click on "Link variable group".
-From there, pick the **devopsforai-aml-vg** variable group we created in an earlier step:
+From there, pick the **devopsforai-aml-vg** variable group we created in an earlier step, choose "Release" as a variable group scope, and click on "Link":

 ![retrain pipeline vg](./images/retrain-pipeline-vg.png)